Faculty Position FY22-134

 General correspondence about this position should be sent to Zenia Agustin, Instructor Search Committee Chair at firstname.lastname@example.org

-Review of applications will begin June 3, 2022 and will continue until all positions are filled.
+Review of applications will begin December 16, 2022 and will continue until the position is filled.

 The SIUE Annual Security and Fire Safety Report is available online at https://www.siue.edu/police/cleary-act-forms/ .
-The report contains campus safety and security information, crime statistics, fire safety policies, and fire statistics for the previous three calendar years.
-This report is published in compliance with Federal law, titled the “Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act” and the Higher Education Opportunity Act also known as the “Campus Fire Safety Right to Know.”
-For those without computer access, a paper copy of the report may be obtained, with a 24-hour notice, from the Office of the Vice Chancellor for Administration, Rendleman Hall, Room 2228, 618-650-2536.
+This report is published in compliance the “Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act” and the Higher Education Opportunity Act also known as the “Campus Fire Safety Right to Know.”

 Dual Career Support for New Faculty

-The Career Development Center has partnered with SIUE's Toward an Inclusive Model of Excellence project to provide a variety of career services and resources to partners of new faculty who have relocated to the Greater St. Louis area.
+The Career Development Center, in partnership with SIUE's Toward an Inclusive Model of Excellence project, is proud to provide a variety of career services and resources to partners of new faculty who have relocated to the Greater St. Louis area.
 Support for this initiative was provided by the National Science Foundation (NSF) through Award 1936141.
-Outlined below is a specific list of career services and resources available to help you on your career journey.
-Individuals are eligible to receive a maximum of three, one-hour appointments.
-Visit them online at: https://www.siue.edu/career-development-center/faculty/NSF-Advance-GrantLanding.shtml
+This program offers various career services and resources available to help individuals in their career journey.
+Additional details may be found online at Dual Career Support